filecoin-project/boost-docs/tutorials/how-to-migrate-boost-v1-to-boost-v2.md

 Retrieval indices store the size and location of each block in the deal data.

 We recommend running YugabyteDB on a dedicated machine with SSD drives.
-Depending on how many blocks there are in the user data, the retrieval indices may require up to 2% of the size of the user data. e.g. 1 TiB of unsealed user data may require a 20 GiB index.
+Depending on how many blocks there are in the user data, the retrieval indices may require up to 2% of the size of the unsealed data. e.g. 1 TiB of unsealed user data may require a 20 GiB index.

 YugabyteDB should require about the same amount of space as your DAG store requires today.